Blocks forming the word 'fertility' on a gray backdrop

 These three hormones — FSH, LH, and testosterone — work together to help our body continuously produce sperm.
 Changes in hormones due to the aging process or health conditions, such as diabetes and testicular disease, can prevent our body from producing as much sperm.

-Research suggests that alcohol can significantly affect male fertility, depending on how much we drink.
-While the occasional drink is unlikely to affect male fertility, research shows that regular alcohol consumption may lower men’s sperm count.
+Now let’s look at what happens when alcohol is in the picture.
+First, let’s consider the relationship between alcohol and sperm count.
+Research suggests that alcohol can significantly affect sperm count, depending on how much we drink.
+While the occasional drink is unlikely to make a huge difference, research shows that regular alcohol consumption may lower men’s sperm count.

 Several studies have noted that female partners of men who drink heavily are less likely to become pregnant.
 This is because heavy, consistent drinking can destroy sperm-producing cells in the testicles, affecting the quality and number of sperm.